xdmushui/partner-center-sdk/develop/get-licenses-usage-information.md

 -   Partner Center

-How to get licenses usage information aggregated to include all customers.
+How to get licenses usage information at the workload level for Office and Dynamics.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites